heroku/heroku-buildpack-go/README.md

        https://polar-waters-4785.herokuapp.com/ deployed to Heroku
 ```

-This buildpack will detect your repository as Go if it contains a `.go` file.
+This buildpack will detect your repository as Go if you are using either [Godep](https://github.com/tools/godep) or [GB](https://getgb.io/).

 This buildpack adds a `heroku` [build constraint][build-constraint], to enable
 heroku-specific code.
 See the [App Engine build constraints